awesomebrownies/csci232-labs/autocomplete/readme.txt

  *  Also include any resources (including the web) that you may
  *  may have used in creating your design.
  *****************************************************************************/
+Matt helped me with the BinarySearchDeluxe binary search by helping me realize dividing the subarrays should not include the test element
+Bao helped me code the Term class by telling me to code in a more abstract sense (there are built in helper methods for many of the tasks)
 /******************************************************************************
  *  Describe any serious problems you encountered.
  *****************************************************************************/

+I had a lot of trouble with binary search algorithm.
+It's hard to try to code from scratch and looking at the textbook examples helped.